 Housing costs in Creswell are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Oregon.

-Creswell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Creswell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Creswell are a mix of both white- and blue-collar jobs.
 Overall, Creswell is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Creswell who work in office and administrative support (13.74%), management occupations (8.01%), and sales jobs (7.40%).